shubhonkar035/Terraform/README.md

-This is a terraform config file to launch EC2 instance using terraform in AWS
+Provisioning an EC2 instance on AWS using Terraform